nvkumar63/nvkumar63/README.md

 - 👋 Hi, I’m Naveen Kumar
 - 👀 I’m interested in Medical Billing, Data Science & Business Analyst
 - 🌱 I’m currently learning Data Science, AI & ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science projects that involve machine learning and predictive analytics.
+If you're working on exciting projects or looking to team up for research, let's connect and explore opportunities together.
 - 📫 How to reach me nv_kumar63@yahoo.com
 - 😄 Pronouns: NV
 - ⚡ Fun fact: Connect with me to have.